riboseinc/jekyll-theme-open-project/README.md

 in the YAML frontmatter of corresponding `_specs/<specname>.adoc` file as described in spec YAML frontmatter sample.

-For now, only the `png_diagrams` engine is supported, with Metanorma-based project build engine to come.
+For now, only the `png_diagram_page` engine is supported, with Metanorma-based project build engine to come.

-During project site build, Jekyll pulls spec sources that’s part of the site and builds them, converting pages from source markup to HTML using the engine specified, and adding the navigation.
+During project site build, Jekyll pulls spec sources that's part of the site and builds them, converting pages from source markup to HTML using the engine specified, and adding the navigation.